 Why we know fast and accurate replies matter

-Reply to customers quickly at every opportunity.
-It's not always possible but that fast reply has more impact than I imagined.
+It's not always possible but a fast reply has more impact than I imagined.

-We've had people accidentally leave a voicemail or cc us on emails where we can hear or see them discussing our company.
+We've had people accidentally cc us on emails where we can see them discussing our company.
 Twice we've seen them say 'they get back to us quickly' and we've won those deals.